yugr/rust-slides/features/cons/iterators/README.md

 Iterators are great but in some cases do not optimize very well.

 In some cases iterators are faster than indexing but that's not always the case.
+One example of this is `collect` which may preallocate result if size is known.

 Iterators are _much_ slower in debug.